mikebetz/mqtt-sonof/README.md

 # mqtt-sonof
 code for esp8266 projects, including home automation, using sonof relays and mqtt broker

-intended for use with Node-Red (but Node-Red is not required) MQTT topics used for setting relay status and optionally getting temperature/humidity
+intended to be fairly generic (within the SONOF hardware).
+Logic is intended to happen elsewhere, communicated via MQTT topics. intended for use with Node-Red (but Node-Red is not required) Anything else that can write/read to an MQTT broker would work.

+MQTT topics are used for opening/closing the relay and optionally getting temperature/humidity

 Configuration